dsarmah/masec/README.md

 Check in the test folder: SimpleLogin.java and SaaSLogin.java

 # Data Persistence
-By default, data are stored in an embedded in-memory HSQLDB database.
-So it runs as it is without needing to change anything.
+By default, data are stored in an embedded HSQLDB database.
+So it runs without needing to change anything.
 For production deployment, you should update the spring orm configuration file to connect to a standalone database of your choice.
 Schema for HSQL and PostgreSql are provided.

 # Future
+1. Add users group support in native directory service
-1. Add REST API
+2. Add REST API
-2. SSO support
+3. SSO support
-3. Add policy engine
+4. Add policy engine
-4. Create cloud connector to connect on-premise active directory server.
+5. Create cloud connector to connect on-premise active directory server.